aevsai/aevsai/README.md

 🤖 Currently working at https://bloodgpt.com

-🔥 In spare time work on ai mate https://lutinapp.com
+🔥 In spare time work on ai companion https://lutinapp.com

 See You, Space Cowboy 🚀